 Dress and Equipment

 The appearance of the team is extremely important.
-Hair must be tidy at all times, not just when skating but when travelling and staying away in hotels etc. Hair needs to be in a tidy bun for weekly practice.
+Hair must be tidy at all times, not just when skating but when travelling and staying away in hotels etc. Long hair needs to be in a tidy bun for weekly practice.
 Please repair tights immediately a small hole appears - this is not only from an appearance point but also increases the life of the tights.
-Also please ensure that all kit is maintained to a high standard, including weekly practice dress.
+Also please ensure that all kit is maintained to a high standard, including weekly practice outfit.
 Boots must be cleaned and maintained regularly, i.e. blades sharpened at the appropriate times, and blades checked regularly to ensure that they are securely fixed to the boots.

 Competition dress is supplied but you will be asked to buy your own competition tights if required.
 Competition tights are purchased in bulk as it is important that all the skaters’ legs look the same colour when competing – these will be supplied at a cost to yourself.
 Please make sure they are washed and mended at the end of each competition and not worn again until the next competition.
 At the end of the season they are yours to use as and when.
 The practice tights are supplied free of charge when you are required to wear your official practice dresses.